OneEase/Website/docs/easelock/app.md

 nn the board side, we can generate a random challenge and send it to the Android app.
 Further, the Android App sends a ```MSG_TYPE_CHALLENGE_RESPONSE``` message to the device to verify.

-On the board side, we can generate a random challenge using current timestamp and send it to the Android app.
+On the board side, we can generate a random challenge using current timestamp together with a secret string, send it to the Android app.

 ```
-byte storedChallenge[4];// 4-byte challenge
+byte storedChallenge[16];// 16-byte challenge

 void sendChallenge() {
     unsigned long timestamp = millis(); // get the current timestamp